-In rooftop solar solutions, solar panels are placed on the roof of commercial, industrial or residential buildings to power various loads.
+In rooftop solar solutions, solar panels are placed on the roofs of commercial, industrial, or residential buildings to power various loads.
 Rooftop solar can be broadly classified into 2 different categories.
-On-grid systems, where the excess electricity generated is connected to the grid and off-grid systems where the excess electricity is stored in batteries.
-In India, depending on the state and the customer’s connection type, the metering available to you might be Net Metering and Gross-Metering.
+On-grid systems, where the excess electricity generated is connected to the grid, and off-grid systems where the excess electricity is stored in batteries.
+In India, depending on the state and the customer’s connection type, the metering available to you might be Net Metering or Gross Metering.

 What is Net-Metering?